FrancescoCerruto/FrancescoCerruto/README.md

 - 👋 Hi, I’m @FrancescoCerruto
 - 👀 I’m interested in computer science
-- 🌱 I’m currently learning the development of a software, programming languages (like Java, C++, C and C#)
+- 🌱 I’m currently learning the development of a software, programming languages (like Java, C++, C and C#), analysis of robotic system and design of real-time network
 - 📫 How to reach me ...

 <!---